websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_07.rst

 .. note::

     Thumbs up!
 PostgreSQL migrations are transactional.
 The whole migration succeeds or not.
-NOt all databases do have this kind of safety, thus making migration a risky operation.
+Not all databases do have this kind of safety, thus making migration a risky operation.

 You need to do this every time columns change.
 After the migration script is created on your local computer, you can re-use it across different computers where the database is installed (:term:`staging` server, :term:`production` server).